-"Please, call me Sirius, I believe our kids are well enough acquainted that we will surly be seeing more of each other."
+"Please, call me Sirius, I believe our kids are well enough acquainted that we will surely be seeing more of each other."

 Lucia chuckled softly at some hidden joke.
 "Yes I'm sure we will.
 Well My husband Mezilion is currently at work, but he wished me to invite you and Mia over to our house for dinner, after you've gotten Mia settled in at home of course."

 "Thank you, that sounds quite wonderful actually."
-The two adults said their good buys and before Mia knew it Sirius was pushing her trolly and cart out of the station.
+The two adults said their goodbyes and before Mia knew it Sirius was pushing her trolley and cart out of the station.
 Mia gave Gabe a quick nod and he mouthed a 'good luck' before she ran after Sirius.

 As they walked a few muggles gawked at Sirius and her, one woman pulling her small child out of the way in a flash of fear.
 Mia started to get a little concerned after the cabby that Sirius flagged down for them took one look at him and sped away.
 Sirius didn't seem to mind though as he seemed fascinated with flagging down another cabby and examining the cars that drove by.
 "Um.."
 She still didn't know how to address him.
 "Why are muggles running from us?"